Confederate Rolling Stock Production

 The Confederate Government found itself with railroads without spare rolling stock that could be redirected to meet important needs.
 Without a pool of mobile rolling stock, it was very hard to move large numbers of troops and their equipment (Longstreet did not take all his artillery or any of his horses or wagons to Georgia), to move food (the run from southwestern Georgia to Richmond was hard enough, but continuing on to Longstreet near Bristol was almost impossible) or to support blockade running (getting cotton from Alabama and Georgia to Wilmington).

 Confederate Transportation leadership recognized the need for this Government-directed pool.
-It is unclear what happened to the 80+ cars that were sent to Richmond from the Baltimore & Ohio RR in 1861.
+It is unclear what happened to the 100+ cars that were sent to Richmond from the Baltimore & Ohio RR in 1861.
 Capt.
 Morfit was responsible for some cars when he took over from Maj.
 Ashe, but the total number is not clear.
-Col. Sims tried to make the case for the 200-car pool and took steps to make these cars.
+Col. Sims tried to make the case for the 200-car pool and contracted to make these cars.
 What we do not know is what the attitudes of the Secretaries of War and the Quartermaster Generals were toward having such a pool.
-The closing of the Confederate Locomotive Shop (ordered in February, 1863, but still in operation for some time) may be an indication that at least one of the Secretaries of War was against having a Confederate pool of rolling stock.
+The closing of the Confederate Locomotive Shop (ordered in February, 1863) may be an indication that at least one of the Secretaries of War was against having a Confederate pool of rolling stock.
 That attitude had changed by February, 1864, when Sims seems to have gotten the support necessary to start building Government cars.
 Below are references related to these issues:

 Diary of Thomas R. Sharp 1861 On July 25, 80th Baltimore & Ohio RR car sent south